Wellington Point

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Wellington Point had a median income among taxpayers of $57,097 and an average of $76,783.
+In AreaSearch's latest postcode level ATO data for financial year 2023, Wellington Point's median income among taxpayers is $57,097.
+The average income in this suburb is $76,783.
 Nationally, these figures are high compared to Greater Brisbane's median of $58,236 and average of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimates for September 2025 would be approximately $62,755 (median) and $84,392 (average).
-Census 2021 income data indicates household, family and personal incomes in Wellington Point cluster around the 71st percentile nationally.
-Income brackets show that 31.6% of locals (4,182 people) fall into the $1,500 - $2,999 category, similar to the metropolitan region where 33.3% occupy this bracket.
+Based on Wage Price Index growth since financial year 2023, current estimates for Wellington Point would be approximately $62,755 (median) and $84,392 (average) as of September 2025.
+According to Census 2021 income data, incomes in Wellington Point cluster around the 71st percentile nationally.
+The predominant income bracket is $1,500 - 2,999, with 31.6% of locals earning within this range (4,184 people).
+This mirrors the metropolitan region where 33.3% occupy this bracket.
 Wellington Point demonstrates affluence with 33.8% earning over $3,000 per week, supporting premium retail and service offerings.
 Housing accounts for 13.5% of income while strong earnings rank residents within the 80th percentile for disposable income.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income